-To view the Summer 2013 Newsletter click on the "Download" link to the right.
+To view the Fall 2013 Newsletter click on the "Download" link to the right.

-Thanks to the Monterey Peninsual Foundation and the AT&T Pebble Beach ProAm Golf Tournament, Pajaro Valley Shelter Services once again benefits from their "Birdies for Charity" fund match program.
-This year, between November 1, 2013 and February 28, 2014, all donations made through this program will be returned to the Shelter Services with a 20% match!!
-Last year the Shelter Services earned an extra $10,000 for its programs through this opportunity.
-We hope to earn the max of $15,000 this year.
+We've raised nearly $13,000 in matching funds and an additional $1,000 in "bonus bucks" for raising the most donations in November!!
+Thanks to the Monterey Peninsula Foundation and the AT&T Pebble Beach ProAm Golf Tournament, Pajaro Valley Shelter Services once again benefits from their "Birdies for Charity" fund match program.
+This year, between November 1, 2013 and February 28, 2014 all donations made through this program will be returned to the Shelter Services with a 20% match!!
 So please consider making your donation really S-T-R-E-T-C-H by usiing the link below.
 100% of your tax deductible donation will go to Pajaro Valley Shelter Services and none of your personal information will be used for any other purpose than to support the Shelter Services.Click here and follw the instructions on this secure link to make your donation and add a 20% match for PV Shelter Services!

 Over a hundred people attended the Mahalo! event, including over a dozen former board members for a board reunion, donors and families from the Shelter programs.
 The event started with the reunion and glimpses of the Shelter's history laid out in a photo gallery.